qerplunk/GarinChat-Server/README.md

 # GarinChat server

-> [!NOTE]
-> The API to use this does not exist and is currently being worked on.

 > [!IMPORTANT]
 > You will have to implement a third party user authentication service for your frontend that is able to generate JWT tokens.